-I’m so excited to kick off a special series this week focusing on fathers.
+[Editor’s Note: I’m so excited to kick off a special series this week focusing on fathers.
 What is a dad to do when his wife is struggling with postpartum depression?
-When the person he married or is partnered with seems as though she has suddenly become a different person?
+When the person he married to or partnered with seems as though she has suddenly become a different person?
 When he has no idea what’s wrong or where to find help?

 It’s been eight years since postpartum OCD just about tore my little family apart and may have killed my wife.
 It does not take much thinking to get back into those times.
 I try not to do it much because it was the most terrifying time of my life.